stitchdata/docs/_account-security/security/encryption/encryption-general.md

 # -------------------------- #

 title: Data Encryption
+permalink: /security/data-encryption
-permalink: /account-security/data-encryption
+redirect_from: /account-security/data-encryption
 summary: "Stitch offers secure options for making connections to all data sources and destinations, giving you the power to secure your data as you see fit."

 key: "data-encryption-overview"
+type: "security"
+content-type: "encryption"
+weight: 2

 input: false
 layout: general
 feedback: false
-weight: 2

-type: "security"

 enterprise: true
 enterprise-cta: